Alfresco/alfresco-ng2-components/docs/core/app-config.service.md

 }
 ```

-Please note that settings above are default ones coming with the server.
+Note that the settings in the example above are the default ones supplied with the server.
-You can override the values in your custom `app.config.json` file if needed.
+You can override the values in your custom `app.config.json` file if necessary.

-You can also change the path or name of the configuration file when importing the [`CoreModule`](../../lib/core/core.module.ts) in your main application.
+You can change the path or name of the configuration file when importing the [`CoreModule`](../../lib/core/core.module.ts) in your main application.

 ```ts
 ...